BrainwreckedTech/qemu-launcher/README.md

 > Allows the user to specify if they would like to use a terminal and, if so, which one.
 Use of this option is highly recommended as it gives access to the QEMU console.
 A terminal must be used if the user would like to chroot into a disk image that holds a GNU/Linux OS.

+Terminal (-t, CLI Only)

+> Allows the user to specify a terminal emulator to execute QEMU inside of.
+The terminal emulator will be forked to the background.
+A 2-second pause is implemented before QCL is allowed to exit.
+This option is useful if you are not using QGL and want to use QCL in conjunction with something else.

 Disk Images (-p -s -b -d -a)

 > The user can specify up to five disk images of a pre-determined type.
 Primary devices will boot while secondary devices will not.
 If both Primary HDD and ROM are specified, QEMU Launcher will boot from the ROM media.